DIY Christmas Bead Garland

 christmas tree wood beaded garland for the Holidays

-These wood beaded garlands look so pretty around your tree.
+These wood-beaded garlands look so pretty around your tree.
 But!
 That’s not the only place you can put them.
-You can also hang them from your mantel (which is my plan).
+You can also hang them on your mantel.

 wood bead garland hanging from a mantel with greenery